jeffreywallphd/AutoProphet/PULL_REQUEST_TEMPLATE.md

+## Using this Pull Request Template
+* In the Description section below, please fill out the details of each of the bulleted items
+* In the Type of Change section, check the box for all that apply.
+To check the box in markdown format, simply replace the blank space between the [ ] with an x (i.e., [x])
+* In the Checklist Before Requesting a Review section, make sure you complete the required tasks that are pertinent to your task.
+Not all check boxes will need to be filled out for every type of task.
+Check the boxes as outlined previously (i.e., [x]).

 ## Description
-In the description of the change request, please document the following:
+Please document the following about this pull request:
+* If this work is associated with a university course, please identify the university/course/semester (ex.
+MTU/MIS3200/Fall2023):
-* List the team you are on
+* List the team you are on:
-* Identify the task/story this work pertains to
+* Identify the task/story this work pertains to:
-* Describe what changes you made to the code/documentation
+* Describe what changes you made to the code/documentation:

 ## Type of Change (check all that apply)
 - [ ] Bug fix (non-breaking change which fixes an issue)